-What Happens if You Inherit an IRA from someone other than your Spouse?
+What Happens if You Inherit an IRA from someone other than your Spouse?February 25, 2019

 Surviving spouses have several tax-advantaged options when they inherit an individual retirement account (IRA) from a deceased spouse.
 However, different rules apply when someone other than the account owner’s spouse inherits an IRA.
-For starters, a “nonspouse” can’t make contributions to the IRA or rollover the assets into his or her own IRA.
+Here’s more on the rules for non-spouse IRA inheritances and how the SECURE Act has impacted the rules.

 Untangling the Web